 No. Per our Terms of Service, template demo content is meant for inspiration only, and you don't have a license to use any sample images or content on your live site.
 You’ll need to replace the demo content with your own images and text.
 Besides, using your own content is the best way to ensure that your site expresses your unique vision and brand.

-To find great stock images to build your site, we offer built-in integrations to help you search and add free and premium stock images.
+To find great images to build your site, we offer built-in integrations to help you search and add free and premium stock images.